 In the process, you will also be asked how to manage the HTTP traffic and provided with two options.

 - No redirect – Make no further changes to the webserver configuration.

 - Redirect – Make all requests redirect to secure HTTPS access.

-You should choose the second option to make the website or blog more secured and redirect HTTP traffic to HTTPS in order to avoid the duplicate content issue as HTTP & HTTPS versions.
+You should choose the second option to make the website or blog more secure and redirect HTTP traffic to HTTPS to avoid the duplicate content issue as HTTP & HTTPS versions.

 Test Domain SSL Certificate

 Once the certificate is generated successfully, you can test the authenticity and score at SSLLabs.com.
-Copy and paste the URL in the browser in the below format replacing your domain name.
+Copy and paste the URL in the browser below, replacing your domain name.

 For www.example.com at:

 I will be testing the SSL certificate for demo.restorebin.com at the below URL.

 The test will take a few minutes to complete.
 It will check all the parameters and configuration, including in Nginx configuration.